trufnetwork/node/truflation/README.md

 ## Example

 I have created and tested a basic example of composing streams together.
-For simplicity, I have implemented the extensions directly in the Kwil codebase.
-If we choose to adopt these, we can move these to Truflation's codebase. `mathutil` code can be found [here](<https://github.com/kwilteam/kwil-db/tree/truflation-extensions/extensions/actions/mathutil>), while `basestream` and `truflation_streams` can be found [here](<https://github.com/kwilteam/kwil-db/tree/truflation-extensions/extensions/actions/truflation>).
 To run this, we need to build a Kwil binary with these extensions.

-The example schemas can also be found in this repo, under `examples`.
+The example schemas can also be found in this directory, under `example_schemas`.

 ### Beef, Corn, And Barley